Beelzebub2/DnDTools/README.md

 ## 🚀 Features

-- Real-time data capture
+- Captures Dark and Darker network data for stash and inventory
-- Visual stash preview generation
+- Visualizes your characters, stashs and inventory in a clean layout
-- Item name matching and caching
+- Allows sorting of your stashes using inventory for temporary storage
-- Grid-based inventory visualization
+- Includes a search box to quickly find items across all characters

 ## 📋 Requirements